datastrophic/mesos-deploy/mesos-ansible-ha/README.md

 available on all three nodes and have web interface running at [`http://63.76.7.101:5050/`](http://63.76.7.101:5050/) (you will be redirected to current leader automatically).

+#### Non-Vagrant deployment

+For deployment to standalone cluster:

+  * modify `hosts` file according to cluster-specific nodes addresses and roles
+  * Mesos nodes registration in zookeeper is performed with ip addresses, so in different network setups different interfaces can be used.
+This behavior is controlled with `eth` variable in `group_vars/main.yml` file.
+Usually `eth0` works in most cases, but Vagrant needs `eth1` for this purpose, so variable's value is overwritten in `provision.sh` script.
+    In order to use different interface, override `--extra-vars "eth=eth1"` argument, or remove it in case you want to use default one
+  * run `provision.sh`

 ####Web UI addresses and ports

 By default next nodes are used for Mesos Masters: